 2. Identify Your Micro-Niche

-Marketing plays an important role in helping you showcase why your product or service is unique and better than your competitors’ solutions.
+Marketing plays an important role in helping you showcase why your product or service is unique and better than your competitors’ solutions, e.g. we are experts in digital marketing for accountants.

 Namely, consumers usually think that companies within a particular niche offer the same or similar products or services, and it’s crucial to help them understand what sets your brand apart.